 How lost miles add up

-This outdated grocery supply chain model has not kept pace with changing demands in the U.S., where online grocery sales are predicted to grow at a compound annual rate of 4.5 percent over the next five years, more than three times the 1.3 percent growth rate expected for in-store grocery sales, according to a Brick Meets Click’s forecast.
-As grocers expand into fast-growing U.S. markets like the Sun Belt, cold distribution
+This outdated grocery supply chain model has not kept pace with changing demands in the U.S., where online grocery sales are predicted to grow at a compound annual rate of 4.5% over the next five years, more than three times the 1.3% growth rate expected for in-store grocery sales, according to a Brick Meets Click’s forecast.
+As grocers expand into fast-growing U.S. markets like the Sun Belt, cold distribution inefficiencies are becoming more pronounced.
+The distance from stores to central cold storage hubs has grown, making older facilities less effective for modern supply chains.

 Flash-frozen vegetables, for example, might be processed at a rural manufacturing facility, sent to a nearby 3PL, and then transported hundreds of miles to a major retail distribution center–only to be sent back to another 3PL in the wrong direction before finally reaching the stores.